KROIA/QT_cmake_library_template/documentation/dependencies.md

     set(GIT_REPO https://github.com/yse/easy_profiler.git)
     set(GIT_TAG develop)
     ```
+    If your library does not exist on github, remove the part with the FetchContent_Declare.
+You just need to make your library available in this file, using the LIB_NAME as target name.

 5. Depending on your dependency, you may have to define/change some settings from the dependency.
+I recommend you to test your dependency in a separate CMake project to know which settings to that library have to be done in order to work.
    In the example of the easy_profiler it would be the following changes:<br>
    ``` cmake
     # Deploy the Profiler GUI